Music Therapy for Addiction Rehabilitation

 Many people are able to grow their self-confidence while participating in music therapy by setting small goals and accomplishing them, while also building friendships and solidifying their social skills by communicating and working with the therapist and other group members.

-Learning to play a musical instrument or beginning to compose songs can be a great source of pleasure and a fun creative challenge, and is a great way for individuals to keep themselves occupied during times when they would usually turn to their addiction.
+Learning to play a musical instrument or beginning to compose songs can be a great source of pleasure and a fun creative challenge.

 What does a typical music therapy session look like?